 If Southeast Asia’s renewables switch is to accelerate, private money will be key.
 But to get financiers on board, governments have yet to hone policies and tidy up regulatory environments, states a new series of policy briefs by the Asean Centre for Energy, a Jakarta-based think tank.

 Malaysia, for example, needs to draw an estimated US$8 billion of investment to reach its 2025 renewables goal, dwarfing the US$2.5 billion it attracted between 2006 and 2018.
 But with government support still firmly lying in gas, this may prove challenging.

-A weakness that pervades the region’s clean energy markets is poor renewable energy governance.
+A weakness prevalent across the region is poor renewable energy governance.
 In Brunei and Indonesia, for instance, clean energy policies are implemented by smaller government bodies with limited resources and weak management capacity to govern the sector, leading to fragmented policy landscapes that scare investors.